Smartling/SmartlingHelp/_articles/style-guides.md

 A style guide is a collection of rules about your preferences for content formatting and writing tone, and style that you want translators to follow so that your users and customers have a consistent experience across all languages.
 The style guide explains punctuation, spelling, formatting, adaptations, and language-specific preferences or errors to avoid, and helps translators and editors ensure that translations are accurate and consistent.

 A Style Guide can be assigned to projects along with your other Linguistic Assets as part of a Linguistic Package.
-See [Create and Manage Linguistic Packages]()for more details.
+See [Create and Manage Linguistic Packages](){: .cc-active}for more details.

 **Create a New Style Guide**